Pennsylvania Bankruptcy Filing Attorney for Members of the Military Filings

 Depending on their financial situation, members of the armed forces could benefit from Chapter 7 or Chapter 13.
 Service personnel does not forfeit their right to the many protections and advantages filing for bankruptcy provides.

 Filing for bankruptcy is never an easy decision.
 However, many people, especially military personnel, do not understand the benefits filing for bankruptcy provides.
 Because of fears based on misinformation, too many people continue to struggle through economic hardships without a plan.
-To discuss your options in securing your financial future, call Young, Marr & Associates at (215) 701-6519.
+To discuss your options in securing your financial future, call Young, Marr, Mallis & Associates at (215) 701-6519.

 Military Personnel and Personal Bankruptcy in Pennsylvania